MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

 4. Select **Save**.

-5. To delete a metric, hover over the metric, and then select **Delete**.
+5. To delete a metric, hover over the metric, and then select the trash can icon.
+If you do not see the trash can icon, it may be hidden.
+Hover your cursor in the space to the left of the carat used to expand/collapse the metric and click.

 6. In the confirmation message that appears, select **Delete** to continue with the deletion.